zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 }
 {% endhighlight %}

-Organizing our environments this way, we need to define the name of the enviroment that we want to run when starting the application.
-To do so we have pass the name of the enviroment as an argument of PM2 when startign the application.
-Furthermore, we also have to pass as an argument the name of the file that contains the enviroment configurations.
+Organizing our environments this way, we need to define the name of the environment that we want to run when starting the application.
+To do so, we have passed the name of the environment as an argument of PM2 when starting the application.
+Furthermore, we also have to pass as an argument the name of the file that contains the environment configurations.

 {% highlight shell %}
 $ sudo pm2 start ecosystem.config.js --only isds1102-production